testcontainers/testcontainers-java/docs/modules/databases/influxdb.md

 ## Important Note

-They are breaking changes in InfluxDB 2.x.
+There are breaking changes in InfluxDB 2.x.
 For more information refer to the main [documentation](https://docs.influxdata.com/influxdb/v2.0/upgrade/v1-to-v2/).
 InfluxDB official [container registry](https://hub.docker.com/_/influxdb) on docker hub.